 Click here to learn more about how much freedom your puppy should have.

 Leave Your Puppy And Older Dog Alone

-Having your new puppy and older dog interact is great but if you are not directly supervising them you leave a window open for problems to arrive such as your 2 companions competing for resources they deem extremely valuable.
+Having your new puppy and older dog interact is great.
+Still, suppose you are not directly supervising both your puppy and older dog.
+In that case, you leave a window open for problems to arrive, such as your two companions competing for precious resources.

 Training A New Puppy With An Older Dog